 Another name for the month of December is "Shiwasu".
-Before the New Year, there was the custom in old Japan of mourning the spirits of ancestors, when Buddhist priests were busy celebrating rites.
+Before the New Year, it was customary in ancient Japan to mourn the spirits of the ancestors when Buddhist priests were busy performing rituals.

-This article introduces the Japanese way of spending Christmas.
+This article introduces the Japanese way of celebrating Christmas.

-The first Christmas-like event was held in Japan in the 16th century.
-It is said that the first mass was held in Suo Province (present-day Yamaguchi Prefecture) for the Feast of the Advent by the missionary Cosme de Torres, who came to Japan with the Jesuit Francis Xavier.
+The first Christmas-like event in Japan took place in the 16th century.
+It is said that the first Advent Mass was held in Suo Province (present-day Yamaguchi Prefecture) by the missionary Cosme de Torres, who came to Japan with the Jesuit Francis Xavier.

-However, because of the subsequent prohibition of Christianity in Japan, Christmas could not be celebrated for a long period of time.
+However, due to the subsequent ban on Christianity in Japan, Christmas could not be celebrated for a long period of time.

-When the ban on Christianity was lifted in the Meiji period (1868-1912), Christmas gradually became recognized by the general public.
-When World War II broke out, Christmas’celebration was temporarily restrained, but after the war, Christmas became fully established as an annual event for the Japanese people.
+When the ban on Christianity was lifted in the Meiji period (1868-1912), Christmas was gradually recognized by the general public.
+When World War II broke out, the celebration of Christmes was temporarily curtailed, but after the war, Christmas became fully established as an annual event for the Japanese people.

-Since few people in Japan are Christian, the religious significance of Christmas is almost nonexistent, and it is simply a fun event.
-This can be said to be a manifestation of the Japanese disposition to broadly accept elements coming from different cultures, which is unique to the Japanese.
+Since few people in Japan are Christians, the religious significance of Christmas is almost nonexistent, and it is simply a fun event.
+This can be seen as a manifestation of the Japanese tendency to broadly accept elements coming from other cultures, which is unique to the Japanese.

-Christmas culture in Japan differs from that of Christian countries in many respects.
+Christmas culture in Japan differs in many ways from that of Christian countries.
 Here are some of the unique ways to spend Christmas in Japan.

-Generally, Christmas is a time for family gatherings.
-However, in Japan, since most people spend New Year's with their families, Christmas is perceived as a day to spend with one's sweetheart; the two of them enjoy a romantic date, looking at illuminations or having dinner together at a restaurant.
+In general, Christmas is a time for family gatherings.
+However, since most people in Japan spend New Year's with their families, Christmas is perceived as a day to spend with your sweetheart; the two of you enjoy a romantic date, watching the holiday lights, or having dinner together at a restaurant.

 Christmas Eve is more exciting than Christmas Day